microsoft/pxt-arcade/docs/hardware.md

 ![Arcade hardware](/static/boards/brainpad.jpg)

-Arcade hardware targets are supported by their _hardware definition_ which is provided as aa [extension](https://makecode.com/extensions).
+Arcade hardware targets are supported by their _hardware definition_ which is provided as an [extension](https://makecode.com/extensions).
 The hardware definition specifies the base device characteristics and mappings for the screen, buttons, pins, and sound.

-The components of the extension are source files which specify device mappings and control behaviors that specific to the hardware target.
+The components of the extension are source files which specify device mappings and control behaviors that are specific to the hardware target.
 The files and dependancies are all declared in a ``pxt.json`` file just like all MakeCode [extensions](https://makecode.com/extensions).

 ```
 {